cabforum/netsec/docs/NSR.md

 These policies and procedures MUST apply to all Certificate Systems.

-These policies and procedures SHOULD apply to Security Support Systems.
+These policies and procedures SHOULD apply to Security Support Systems and Network Boundary Controls.

-Effective 15-Apr-2026, these policies and procedures MUST apply to Security Support Systems.
+Effective 15-Apr-2026, these policies and procedures MUST apply to Security Support Systems and Network Boundary Controls.

 #### 4.2 Intrusion Detection and Prevention